-Small Cap Fund.
-The Small Cap Option was established to provide participants with an actively managed equity option targeted at the small cap sectors of the U.S. equity market.
+Small Cap Index Fund.
+The primary objective of the Small Cap Index Fund is Option was established to track the performance of the CRSP Small Cap provide participants with an actively managed equity option targeted at the small cap sectors of the U.S. equity market.